vfilimonov/pydatastream/README.md

 or request daily closing price data for Apple in 2008:

 	data = DWE.get_price('@AAPL', date_from='2008', date_to='2009')
-	print data.head()

-The data is retrieved as pandas.DataFrame object, which can be plotted:
+The data is retrieved as a `pandas.DataFrame` object, which can be easilly plotted:

 	data.plot()